by-all-means/front-end-stack/readme.md

 should use NextJS.
 Otherwise, for App-like pages we use React with [Vite](https://vitejs.dev/guide/) bundler.
 If project requires monorepo we use [TurboRepo](https://turbo.build/).

-For styling and quick prototypes - [TailwindCSS](https://tailwindcss.com/docs/guides/nextjs) + [clsx](https://www.npmjs.com/package/clsx) to simplify work with className.
+For styling and quick prototypes - [TailwindCSS](https://tailwindcss.com/docs/guides/nextjs) + [clsx](https://www.npmjs.com/package/clsx) + tailwind-merge to simplify work with className.
 If TailwindCSS is not enough and we need to cover more difficult cases, such as complex styles based on props, we go with [StyledComponents](https://styled-components.com/).
+But its not siutable with Next14.

-Component library that we prefer is [ChakraUI](https://chakra-ui.com/)
+Component library that we prefer is [Shadcn/ui](https://ui.shadcn.com/)

 State management should be as simple as possible and in most cases React context should be enough.
 However, for bigger and complex state we can use [Zustand](https://docs.pmnd.rs/zustand/getting-started/introduction),